sahithyandev/s2/src/content/docs/data-structures-and-algorithms/data-structures/07-spanning-tree.md

 next: true
 ---

 A connected, acyclic subgraph that includes all the vertices of the original graph.
+Undefined for disconnected graphs.

 ### Minimum Spanning Tree